-Already we have an improvement in build – BUT WAIT!
-THERE’S MORE!
+Already we have an improvement in build from some of the older models.

 The bale itself is similar in design to the Sundara, as it’s a uniform piece and feels a lot more streamlined than the older 400S and 400i.

 No longer is it cutting out intermittently on the right or left side, and in fact now there’s only one connection (on the left).

-Isaac told me that they were getting way too many complaints from their customers regarding the 400 series, as well as the Ananda, and I’m sure the cable connection was in large part the main culprit since I too had the same problems.
+Isaac told me that they were getting way too many complaints from their customers regarding the 400 series, as well as the Ananda, and I’m sure the cable connection was in large part the main culprit since I too had some of the same problems.

 As far as the ear cups and headband?
 They also feel great to the touch here.

 In my DEVA Unbox & First Impressions Video, a couple of people commented on the thickness of the headband and how they didn’t like the looks of it.

 While that may turn some people off, I find it strangely appealing as I prefer some cushion for the pushin’.

 Make your headphone as thick as you want.
 As long as it’s comfortable, I’m happy.

-I personally enjoy the clamp of the Senny’s, as it feels like receiving a warm hug, but it’s definitely not for everyone even after they have opened up.
+I personally enjoy the clamp of the Sennheiser, as it feels like receiving a warm hug, but it’s definitely not for everyone even after they have opened up.

 The DEVA isn’t like putting air on your head, but it rests so perfectly that I literally forget I have it on sometimes, similar to the feeling I get with an HD600 or a Beyerdynamic.

 I’m currently wearing them right now without any music playing if that’s any indication of how good they feel on my noggin.

 The headband padding is equally as comfy, as I haven’t once felt it dig into my skull even after demoing almost 24 hours worth of music on Spotify.

-There’s still a memory foam inside, and the outside of the cups is protein leather, but the tops resemble and feel like a type of rougher, breathable fabric.
+There’s still memory foam inside, and the outside of the cups is protein leather, but the tops resemble and feel like a type of rougher, breathable fabric.